mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 Example 1:

 Input: n = 2
-Output: 2
+<br/>Output: 2
-Explanation: There are two ways to climb to the top.
+<br/>Explanation: There are two ways to climb to the top.
 1. 1 step + 1 step
 2. 2 steps
 Example 2:

 Input: n = 3
-Output: 3
+<br/>Output: 3
-Explanation: There are three ways to climb to the top.
+<br/>Explanation: There are three ways to climb to the top.
 1. 1 step + 1 step + 1 step
 2. 1 step + 2 steps
 3. 2 steps + 1 step